ESMValGroup/ESMValTool_Tutorial/index.md

 permalink: index.html  # Is the only page that doesn't follow the pattern /:path/index.html
 ---

 This tutorial is built to teach you ESMValTool.
-It starts from the basics, what it is, how it works, and goes to the advanced sections of how can I make my own diagnostics within ESMValTool and how do I contribute my code back to share with the ESMValTool community.

-Don’t be alarmed if you can’t work through it all in one sitting.
-It may take some time to get used to working with ESMValTool.

 > ## What will you learn in this course
 >